karimfouad2017/https-github.com-opendialogai-opendialog/readme.md

 All or parts of this software are licensed as described below.

-The following are licensed under the Apache 2.0 Licence:-
+The following are licensed under the Apache 2.0 Licence:

 * All content related to the “OpenDialog Conversation Description Language” are publicly available here: https://docs.opendialog.ai/reference/conversation-description-language.
 * All content that resides within the "opendialog" repository is licensed under the licence defined in "opendialog/LICENSE".

 Please note that this application makes use of the following components also developed and managed by GreenShoot Labs Ltd: webchat, core, opendialog-design-system.
 The licenses for these components are as follows:

-The following are licensed under the Apache 2.0 Licence:-
+The following are licensed under the Apache 2.0 Licence:
 * All content that resides within the "webchat" repository is licensed under the licence defined in "webchat/LICENCE".

 The following are licensed under the OpenDialog Enterprise Licence:-